Symbiotic behaviour in the Public Goods game with altruistic punishment: Results

 \subsection{Emergence of Symbiosis}

-Now, we focus on the region where the symbiosis effect occurs (see Fig.~\ref{par-space}(c)).
-To better understand the underlying mechanism responsible for this effect, we analyse the payoffs of the different strategies in various group compositions~\cite{Vainstein2014b} and suppose a typical microscopic setup of five players interacting to obtain the focal player's exact payoff, based on the 5-site configuration.
-Next, we compare two neighbouring focal players of different strategies to determine the parameter values that lead to transitions.
-Using Eqs.~(\ref{eq.pay}) in a cluster of five agents with a generic set of configurations, we can derive the inequalities for comparing the payoffs of each given configuration.
-We suppose a central site with strategy $(i)$ and let $N^{{\scriptscriptstyle(i)}}_j$ be the number of its nearest neighbours with strategy $j$.
-When comparing a punisher with a defector as neighbouring focal sites, we compare their payoffs to determine which configurations (and parameter values) lead to both strategies having equal payoffs.
-In this manner, we obtain the following expression for the possible transitions, $r_{PD}$, as a function of $\gamma$
+Now, we focus on the region where the symbiosis effect occurs, see Fig.~\ref{fig.par-space}(c).
+To better understand the underlying mechanism responsible for this effect, we { analyse the payoffs of different strategies under diverse group configurations to characterize transitions, which could occur when these payoffs become equal}~\cite{Vainstein2014b}.{ To this end, we compare two neighbouring focal players of different strategies, each with its own $G=5$ agent group, to determine the parameter values that lead to the dominance of one strategy over another.} {For instance, if we wish to compare a punisher player's payoff with that of a defector, first we use } Eqs.~(\ref{eq.pay}) {to obtain}